Skip to main content

 The percentage shows the trend compared to the previous period.

-Total amount earned through subscriptions during selected timeframe.
+Amount earned through subscriptions during selected time frame.

 The percentage shows the trend compared to the previous period.